 - Check out their experience and past work.

 - Examine their safety records.

 - Check their license.

-- Implement a daily reporting/accountability structure.
+- Implement a daily reporting and accountability system.

-- Examine financial statements to make sure they are sound.
+- Examine financial statements and records.

 - Get copies of insurance and bonds.